Most of us, as we age, are challenged by increasing weight.

 Below are 12 rules I have lived by, backed by science, in my journey losing 13+ kg between the ages of 57 and 60.

-Eat as much of the healthy stuff as you like ( vegetables, cheese, meat, eggs, fish, seafood) Do not allow yourself to get hungry.
+Eat as much of the healthy stuff as you like ( above the ground vegetables, cheese, meat, eggs, fish, seafood) Do not allow yourself to get hungry.

-If you are hungry you are more likely to be tempted to eat something sweet or a high glycaemic index food like one of Dr Ross Walker’s “4 white poisons” ( bread, pasta, rice or potato).
-Providing you do not have high blood pressure you do not have to restrict your salt intake.
+If you are hungry you are more likely to be tempted to eat something sweet or a high glycaemic index food like one of cardiologist Dr Ross Walker’s “4 white poisons” ( bread, rice, pasta, and potato).
+Providing you do not have high blood pressure you do not have to restrict your salt intake to 5 grams a day.
 Research has proven salt is no longer the demon we thought it was.
 Salt will help make your food more appetizing.
 Over a month you will adapt to the absence of the sweet taste of food.

 If you want to “supercharge” your weight loss I can recommend “The 5:2 diet”.
 Every third day reduce your calorie intake to 500 calories, a quarter of what it normally is on the days when you are not fasting ( 2000 calories) Don’t eat excessively on the normal days.

-If you are going to delay one meal, make it breakfast.
+If you are going to delay eating one meal, make it breakfast.
 Wait till you are feeling hungry.
-Have a “brunch” say at 10.30 am.
+Have a “brunch” say at 11 am.
 No lunch.
-Early evening meal at say 6 pm.
+Early evening meal at say 7 pm.
 Do not eat your evening meal within 2 hrs. of going to bed.

 Weigh yourself daily at the same time.
 Being able to see there is some loss keeps you motivated.
-If there is no weight loss, alter your strategy with or without the help of your advisor.
+If there is no weight loss after 2 weeks, alter your strategy.
+Usually, this means less net carbs ( sugar and starch) and/or fewer calories by having smaller portion sizes.
+Try fasting for a whole 24 hrs.
+Get the help of your advisor.

-Reduce your intake of physical and hidden simple sugars to 24g (ie 6 teaspoons).
-This is maybe 1/5th of what it is now Don’t drink things in a carton which you buy out of the supermarket.
+Reduce your intake of physical and hidden sugars to 24g maximum (ie 6 teaspoons).
+For many this is maybe 1/5th of what it is now.
+Don’t drink things in a carton which you buy out of the supermarket.
 Coca-Cola, Pepsi, lemonade, flavoured fruit juices, flavoured milk.
 All have significant amounts of added sugar.
 Be careful of drinks that claim to be high in protein but also have sugar added.
 Hidden sugar is the enemy.

-Measure your fasting blood glucose in the morning with a glucometer.
-It should be less than 5.5.
-Ask your doctor to also measure your HbA1c as part of your blood test panel.
-HbA1c gives an average over 3 months of your blood glucose.
+Measure your fasting blood glucose in the morning with a glucometer. ($45 to $70 even without government subsidies) It should be less than 5.5.
+Ask your “low carb” doctor to also measure your HbA1c as part of your annual blood test panel.
+HbA1c gives an average of blood glucose over 3 months.
+Fasting insulin is also important but most doctors do not know of the research of Dr Joseph Kraft showing elevated insulin precedes abnormally elevated blood glucose by approximately 10 years.
+Ask for Fasting insulin to be measured.
+You must refrain from eating breakfast before going for your blood test if you want the results to reflect your metabolic health.

-If you are pre-diabetic try changing your diet (low sugar, low glycaemic index, high fat) before taking Metformin.
+If you are pre-diabetic try changing your diet (low sugar, low glycaemic index, high healthy fat)

-Exercise is important, not just for the calories that it burns up, but more importantly for the effect that it has on making our cells more sensitive to insulin.
-HIT ( high intensity exercise ) has a lot of good science behind it from many different research groups around the world.
-You are getting a maximal training effect from the time you invest into training when you are doing high intensity training.
+Exercise is important, not so much for the calories that it burns up, but more importantly for the effect that it has on making our cells more sensitive to insulin.
+HIT (high-intensity exercise ) has a lot of good science behind it from many different research groups around the world.
+You are getting a maximal training effect from the time you invest in training when you are doing high-intensity training.
 However gentle aerobic exercise like walking is where you should start.
 (Take the dog for a walk?)

 Dr Michael Mosley video

-High intensity exercise comes much later when you have a sound aerobic foundation to your fitness.
-High intensity exercise is hard, and for some it will never be part of their routine.
-Strength training maintains and develops your muscle mass which helps control your blood glucose.
-Dr Rangan Chatterjees “5 minute kitchen work out” is something that is simple and requires no additional equipment.
+High-intensity exercise comes much later when you have a sound aerobic foundation to your fitness.
+High-intensity exercise is hard, and for some, it will never be part of their routine.
+Strength training ( eg lifting weights) maintains and develops your muscle mass which helps control your blood glucose.
+Dr Rangan Chatterjee’s “5-minute kitchen work out” is something that is simple and requires no additional equipment.

-Omega 3 fatty acid rich diet.
+Omega 3 fatty acid-rich diet.
 Almost everybody in the western world has a diet that is too high in Omega 6 (because of our grain and oilseed based diet) and is inadequate in omega 3 fatty acids.
-5 to 10 x 1 g fish oil capsules daily and or salmon as an oily fish are the 2 most common ways of getting adequate long chain omega 3 fatty acids EPA and DHA.
+5 to 10 x 1 gram fish oil capsules daily and or salmon as an oily fish are the 2 most common ways of getting adequate long-chain omega 3 fatty acids EPA and DHA.

 Monosaturated oils like those contained in extra virgin olive oil and avocados will become an important part of your diet.
-Avoid trans fats used in foods which have a long shelf life eg pies, donuts etc .
-Poly unsaturated oils like canola, sunflower, soya bean and safflower are off the list.
+Avoid trans fats used in foods which have a long shelf life eg pies, doughnuts etc. Polyunsaturated seed oils like canola, sunflower, soya bean and safflower are off the list.
 The latter are potentially subject to oxidation which places an increased oxidative stress on your cells.

 Intermittent fasting should be introduced so that it becomes a habit after a month.
-This is the practice of compressing your eating into a <12 hour period so you have at > 12 hours of overnight fast.
+This is the practice of compressing your eating into an 8 hour period so you have 16 hours of overnight fast. ie 7 pm for your last meal in the evening and 11 am for your first meal of the next day.
 See the article on our website at www.nutritionsciencegroup.com called “A Diet Strategy That Counts Time, Not Calories”.

-Maximize your intake of fruit and vegetables.
-Fibre is fantastic for health through the establishment and maintenance of a robust and diverse population of friendly bacteria in the gut.
+Maximize your intake of above the ground vegetables.
+Fibre is fantastic for health through the establishment and maintenance of a robust and diverse population of friendly bacteria in your gut.
 Work up to maximizing your vegetable intake over a 7 day period.
-Work up to having vegetables as 70% of your diet, eating 5 different types of vegetable with different colours for their polyphenol content.
-Children love “ticking off” the 3 different colours red, green and purple each day.
+Eat different types of vegetable with different colours for their polyphenol content.
+Children love “ticking off” the 3 different colours red, green and purple each week.
 Practicalities are that you should eat the vegetables that you like.
-Eating them cooked in a frying pan in butter or extra virgin olive oil or coconut oil improves their palatability compared with steaming.
-Ideally maximize the above the ground vegetables like broccoli and cauliflower and minimize the root vegetables like onion as they contain more starch.
+Eating them cooked in a frying pan in butter or extra virgin olive oil or coconut oil improves their palatability.
+Steaming or boiling causes leaching of the water-soluble vitamin content and should be avoided.
+Maximize the above the ground vegetables like broccoli, broccolini, cauliflower, spinach, and the many different types of mushroom.
+Minimize the root vegetables like onion, carrot, potato and sweet potato as they contain too much starch.

 Making vegetable and fruit smoothies has helped me to increase my fibre intake.
-Frozen blueberries, strawberries, blackberries etc are a lot cheaper than their fresh counterpart.
+Frozen blueberries, strawberries, blackberries, raspberries etc are a lot cheaper than their fresh counterpart.
+Avoid ripe bananas and sweet apples like fuji.
+The fructose in ripe fruit is particularly bad for our attempts to reverse the much too common “fatty ” liver.
+Get your fibre from above the ground vegetables not fruit

 Why have we got this obesity problem?